w3c/resource-timing/Explainers/Render_Blocking_Status.md

-# Render Blocking Status
+# Render-blocking Status

-Proposal to add a new field `render blocking status` to PerformanceResourceTiming which is an [enum](https://webidl.spec.whatwg.org/#idl-enums)  highlighting the status of stylesheets and scripts.
+Proposal to add a new field `renderBlockingStatus` to PerformanceResourceTiming which is an [enum](https://webidl.spec.whatwg.org/#idl-enums)  highlighting the status of stylesheets and scripts.

 ## Use cases

-RUM providers could then easily determine the render blocking resources without having to rely on complex heurestics to determine the same.
+RUM providers could then easily determine the render-blocking resources without having to rely on complex heurestics to determine the same.
-This would enable analysis for below scenaarios and possibly more.
+This would enable analysis for below scenarios and possibly more.
-- Determine resources downloaded before FCP but were not render blocking? (and hence, could've been delayed)
+- Determine resources downloaded before FCP but were not render-blocking? (and hence, could've been delayed)
-- Determine resources that were render blocking, but weren't discovered early enough? (and hence, could've benefited from being preloaded)
+- Determine resources that were render-blocking, but weren't discovered early enough? (and hence, could've benefited from being preloaded)
 (Reference : https://github.com/w3c/resource-timing/issues/262)